dimashidayat99/HWW_Analysis-ATLAS/README.md

 # Particle Physics Analysis Tutorials

 This repository will introduce you to particle physics experiment analysis.
-Here, we will learn how the particle physics analyses work including some basic particle physics theory and some basic programming (yes of course, particle physics analyses use programming!).
+Here, we will learn how the particle physics analysis work using programming (yes of course, particle physics analysis use programming!).

 Below, I had listed the "things" that is needed before we start on the tutorial.